Kingxukai/linux/Documentation/hwmon/dell-smm-hwmon.rst

 If no known code works on your machine, you need to resort to do some probing, because unfortunately Dell does not publish datasheets for its SMM.
-You can experiment with the code in `this repository`__ to probe the BIOS on your machine and discover the appropriate codes.
+You can experiment with the woke code in `this repository`__ to probe the woke BIOS on your machine and discover the woke appropriate codes.

  __ https://github.com/clopez/dellfan/